-A numerical calculation performed with a fixed homogeneous discretization, having a point density similar to that in the final adapted discretization of Figure 19, is presented at the bottom left corner of Figure 20.
-Comparing the latter result with its counterpart obtained for the adaptive simulation, it is possible to observe that the numerical dissipation introduced by the refinement procedure is quite small.
+A numerical calculation performed with a fixed homogeneous discretization, having a point density similar to that in the final adapted discretization of Figure 19, is presented at the bottom right corner of Figure 20.
+Comparing the latter result with its counterpart obtained using the adaptive simulation, it is possible to observe that the numerical dissipation introduced by the refinement procedure is quite small.
 It should be noticed that the problem setting employed in both calculations is the same.
-Finally, it can be observed that the normalization adopted for calculating the refinement indicator may cause some detriment to the contact discontinuity resolution due to the fact that stronger gradients are present at the shock location.
+Finally, it can be observed that the normalization adopted for calculating the refinement indicator may cause some detriment to the contact discontinuity resolution as stronger gradients are present at the shock location.
 In cases like this, it would be useful to adopt a local criterion for calculating the refinement indicator.

-8.3 Transonic flow around a NACA 0012 airfoil
+8.3.
+Transonic flow around an NACA 0012 airfoil

-This example concerns the computation of a transonic inviscid flow past a NACA 0012 airfoil.
-In this calculation, the freestream Mach number is $M{\infty} = 0.8$ and the incidence angle is $\alpha = 1.25^{\circ}$ .
-The initial spatial discretization is composed of an unstructured distribution of 976 points and second-order spatial approximations are calculated in clouds with $15 \le np \le 20$ .
-The finest adapted discretization consists of 4,938 points and is achieved after 15 refinement levels.
-Both, initial and final discretizations are shown in Figures 21 and 22.
+This example concerns the computation of a transonic inviscid flow past an NACA 0012 airfoil.
+The freestream Mach number is $M{\infty} = 0.8$ and the incidence angle is $\alpha = 1.25^{\circ}$.
+The initial spatial discretization involves an unstructured distribution of 976 points and second-order spatial approximations are calculated in clouds with $15 \le np \le 20$.
+The finest adapted discretization consists of 4938 points and is achieved after 15 refinement levels.
+Both, the initial and the final discretizations are shown in Figures 21 and 22 respectively.